sl8r000/carried-interests/_posts/2016-04-11-bayes-and-ml.md

 # So What?

 At the end of the day, all this means is: If you know your response variable's distribution, then you have a predictive advantage over a "naive", "just throw the data into a random forest" approach.
-If you have lots of data, you might not care, but if you only have a little data, this is a huge help.
-As a rule of thumb, **look for simple statistical models when you don't have a lot of data**.
-When you have a lot of data, I'd certainly try "throw the data into a random forest" before thinking too much :-)
+If you have lots of data, you might not care, but if you only have a little data, this can help.

 Anecdotally, this accords with my own experience.
-When I was at Square, one side problem I worked on was labeling merchants as seasonal or not.
+When I was at Square, one side problem I worked on was labeling merchants as seasonal -- people like fireworks vendors, christmas popup shops, tax accounts, etc. -- or not.
 However, there wasn't a large training set of seasonal merchants, so it would have taken some work to apply an out of the box regressor.
 Instead, I made some distributional assumptions about how sesonal merchants should have their payments distributed across the calendar year, and took a posterior measure of Shannon entropy that I thought would correlate well with seasonality.
 This seemed to work alright in practice, and was a nice way to jumpstart a "real" machine learning effort.